readium/architecture/other/lcp/README.md

 Before checking the license status, it's good to verify the license integrity.

-The app calls the r2-lcp-client library (C++) with the license, the passphrase hash and CRL as parameters.
+The app calls the r2-lcp-client library (createContext()) with the license, the passphrase hash and CRL as parameters.

-The r2-lcp-client library will verify the license integrity and create a "DRM contect", i.e.:
+The r2-lcp-client library will verify the license integrity and create a DRM context, i.e.:

 * check the signature of the provider certificate using the embedded root certificate;
 * check that the provider certificate is not in the CRL;